nestorrente/reactionjs/README.md

 We are working hard to bring you a production-ready library as soon as possible :pick:

+:warning: The current implementation follows the Composition API v0.3.4 spec.
+It may differ with the current version of the Composition API (`1.0.0-beta.10` at this moment).

 ## Table of contents

 + **[Why Reaction.js?](#why-reactionjs)**